Rocky Mountain Parks and Canoe Tour

 Day 13: EDMONTON

 One more day on the Athabasca and after 160 km (100 mi) you reach the end of the canoe trip.
-The bus is loaded for the return to Edmonton.
+The bus with the luggage you left behind is already waiting for the two hour ride to Edmonton.
 The hotel is not far from West Edmonton Mall, the gigantic shopping and amusement center.
 Your tour ends when you reach the hotel at app.
-17:30 for the last night.
+18:30 for the last night.